-The world of digital marketing is a complex one.
-In fact, the word “digital” does not quite speak to the diversity of digital marketing practices.
+The digital marketing ecosystem is a complex one.
+In fact, the word “digital” does not quite speak to the diversity of digital marketing channels and practices.

 So, what exactly does digital marketing entail?

-The digital marketing ecosystem can be better understood as a complex of unique digital channels that a marketer can leverage to achieve various goals.
+The world of digital marketing can be better understood as a complex of unique digital channels that a marketer can leverage to achieve various goals.

 Email, affiliate, paid search (SEM), paid and organic social, content, Marketplaces (Amazon), and SEO are some of the primary digital marketing channels.
 They can be tapped into to generate brand awareness, improve website traffic and drive profitable revenue growth.
 The goals of your digital marketing strategy should consider your current business performance and challenges, any logistical limitations and, of course, where and how you want your company to grow.
 As new channels are implemented and performance is monitored, your strategy will likely evolve.